-The Strong Frame special moment frame incorporates the capacity-based design approach, wherein energy dissipation is con ned predominantly within the reduced region of the Yield-Link® structural fuse.
-Member and connection design is based on the maximum rupture strength, Pr_link, of the reduced region of the link (see Figure 1).
+The Strong Frame special moment frame using the Yield-Link® structural fuse incorporates the capacity-based design approach, wherein energy dissipation is confined predominantly within the reduced region of the Yield-Link structural fuse.
+Member and connection design is based on the maximum probable tensile strength, Pr-link, of the reduced region of the Yield-Link (see Figure 1).

 (a) Design Parameters

 Figure 1 — Yield-Link Design for Energy Dissipation